 - Interaction with multimedia

-You can use Google Analytics and third-party tools like Hotjar to check these metrics.
+You can use SEO analytics tools, such as Google Analytics, and third-party tools like Hotjar to analyze data.

 As for the metrics to monitor, we recommend focusing on: